MBDP Frequently Asked Questions for Funeral Homes

 The use of formaldehyde based initial embalming solutions provides for a complete preservation.
 When gluteraldehyde based products are used we have a difficult time getting the secondary preservation fluids into the body.
 We have noticed that the gluteraldehyde based solutions clots the blood in the vessels.
 As a result, we cannot get a uniform preservation to all parts of the body.

-What is the current rate of imbursement to funeral homes?
+What is the current rate of reimbursement to funeral homes?

-Currently we are paying $600.00 to funeral homes.
-Up to $450 is paid for initial embalming and up to $150 is paid for initial transportation of the deceased to the funeral home.
+Currently we are paying $750 to funeral homes for initial embalming and transportation of the deceased to the funeral home.

 When should a Next of Kin form be used?